chriswhernandez/osTicket-Installation/README.md

 <p align="center">
 <img src="https://imgur.com/AlvSYKt.png alt="Traffic Examination"/>
 </p>
 Congrats, you have now successfully installed osTicket!
+For the the next tutorial in this series go <a href=https://github.com/presicion25/osTicket-Configuration>here</a></h2>
 <br />
 <br />